sarthakforwet/FakeNews/README.md

 The above command was for dealing with images.
 However if you want to run it on text input then you should change command at step 3 to
 `python test.py --text (The Statement you wanna analysize)`

+Here `FakeNews.ipynb` shows how the model was trained and whats the stats of it.